 "We usually try to see the patient the same day or next day, as a diagnosis can be made with an otoscopy, or ear exam," says Dr. Hall.
 "An in-office evaluation is needed to diagnose a bacterial middle ear infection by confirming a bulging eardrum.
 If this finding is not seen, it is much less likely to be a bacterial infection and antibiotics can often be avoided."

-If a bacterial ear infection is confirmed, Dr. Hall says it may still be reasonable to take a "wait and see" approach, as many of these infections resolve without treatment.
-He recommends giving your child an over-the-counter medication, such as an infants' or children's version of acetaminophen or ibuprofen to help relieve pain.
+In otherwise healthy children over the age of 2 years, there are some circumstances when it is reasonable to take a "wait and see" approach, as many of these infections can resolve without antibiotics.
+Dr. Hall recommends giving your child an over-the-counter medication, such as an infants' or children's version of acetaminophen or ibuprofen to help relieve pain.

 Avoiding unnecessary use of antibiotics